George Noriega: Career

 Immediately following graduation, he landed several gigs as a background vocalist for Gloria Estefan, Shakira and Jon Secada.
 By the end of those tours, George was hired by Estefan Enterprises as a songwriter/producer as part of their "Latin Motown" team.

-After being one of the principal Producer/Songwriters at the epicenter of the music industry's "Latin Boom" of 1999-2000 (Ricky Martin, Shakira and J LO) and after a very successful seven-year run of working with the Estefan's, in 2005, Noriega decided to venture out on his own.
+After being one of the principal Producer/Songwriters at the epicenter of the music industry's "Latin Boom" of 1999-2000 (Ricky Martin, Shakira and J LO) and after seven years of working with the Estefans, in 2005, Noriega decided to venture out on his own.
 Noriega founded Cutting Cane Productions and continued to work with artists and clients such as: Tony Bennett, Shakira, Maná, Juanes, Alejandro Sanz, Paloma Faith, Ednita Nazario, Dani Martin, Alejandra Guzmán, Nickelodeon, McDonald's, DreamWorks, Sony Music and Universal Music.

 For twelve years now Noriega has been working alongside Joel Someillan as part of the production and writing team known as JOLLIPOP ENTERTAINMENT.
-Jollipop is a children's entertainment production company, which has developed music for Dora the Explorer and Go Diego Go as well as many other projects for Nickelodeon TV and Film and Broadway Across America.
-In 2011 Jollipop wrote and produced all the music for Madagascar Live for DreamWorks & Broadway Across America's live stage tour which ended with several sold out shows at Radio City Music Hall in New York.
+Jollipop is a children's entertainment production company, which has developed music for Dora the Explorer, Go Diego Go and for many other projects for Nickelodeon.
+In 2011, Jollipop wrote and produced all the music for Madagascar Live for DreamWorks & Broadway Across America's live stage tour which ended with several sold out shows at Radio City Music Hall in New York.

 In 2000, Noriega received a Grammy Award for Best Latin/Tropical Producer for his work on Gloria Estefan's "Alma Caribeña".
 In 2004 he received a Latin Grammy nomination for Record of the Year as Producer of the darker, sultry, art/pop track "Más Y Más" by Robi Draco Rosa.
-In 2013 Noriega was honored once again with four more Latin Grammy Award nominations and with a Grammy win for "Album of the Year" for his work as Producer on Draco Rosa's "Vida".
-And in 2015 George was awarded a Latin Grammy for "Best Pop Album" for Cama Incendiada, an album which he produced for the iconic Mexican Pop/Rock band MANÁ.
+In 2013, Noriega was honored once again with four more Latin Grammy Award nominations and with a Grammy win for "Album of the Year" for his work as Producer on Draco Rosa's "Vida".
+And in 2015, George was awarded a Latin Grammy for "Best Pop Album" for Cama Incendiada, an album which he produced for the iconic Mexican Pop/Rock band MANÁ.